-d) Going concern
+c) Going concern

-The Group's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic Review on pages 1 to 45.
-The financial position of the Group, its cash flows and liquidity position are described in the Financial Review on pages 29 to 35.
-In addition, note 23 to the financial statements includes the Group's objectives, policies and processes for managing its capital, its financial risk management objectives, details of its financial instruments, and its exposures to credit risk and liquidity risk.
+The Group's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic Review on pages 1 to 41.
+The financial position of the Group, its cash flows and liquidity position are described in the Financial Review on pages 25 to 31.
+In addition, note 24 to the financial statements includes the Group's objectives, policies and processes for managing its capital, its financial risk management objectives, details of its financial instruments, and its exposures to credit risk and liquidity risk.

 The Directors believe that the Group's diversification of product and geographical spread together with its monitoring and forecasting processes place the Group well in managing its business risks.
 The Group's forecasts and projections, taking into account reasonable possible changes in trading performance, indicate that the Group is able to operate within the level of its current available facilities including compliance with the bank facility covenants.
-Details of the bank facility and its covenants are shown in Note 23c).
+Details of the bank facility and its covenants are shown in note 24c).

-After making enquiries of senior management and reviewing cash flow forecasts, the Directors have a reasonable expectation that the Company and the Group have adequate resources to continue in operational existence for at least until June 2016, being the period of the detailed going concern assessment reviewed by the Board.
+After making enquiries of senior management and reviewing cash flow forecasts, the Directors have a reasonable expectation that the Company and the Group have adequate resources to continue in operational existence at least until June 2017, being the period of the detailed going concern assessment reviewed by the Board.
 They therefore continue to adopt the going concern basis of accounting in preparing the annual financial statements.

-e) Use of estimates and judgments
+d) Use of estimates and judgements

-The preparation of the consolidated financial statements in conformity with IFRSs requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
+The preparation of the consolidated financial statements in conformity with IFRSs requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.

-Estimates and underlying assumptions are reviewed on an on-going basis.
+Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the period in which the estimate is revised and in any future periods affected.
-Critical judgments and areas where the use of estimates is significant are disclosed in note 2w).
+Critical judgements and areas where the use of estimates is significant are disclosed in note 2v).

-f) Application of new and amended standards and interpretations
+e) Application of new and amended standards and interpretations